 One way the directors of the Corporation demonstrate their commitment to the Corporation's success and align their interests with those of the Shareholders is through share ownership.
 The directors of the Corporation are required to beneficially own, directly or indirectly, or control or direct that number of Common Shares having a value of, in the case of independent directors, no less than five times their respective annual retainers and, in the case of directors who are employees of the Corporation, no less than three times their respective base salaries, and to maintain such ownership while they are directors.
 Under these guidelines, an individual has one year from the effective date of his election as a director to acquire and hold the required number of Common Shares.
 For purposes of the foregoing, the value of the Common Shares held by a director shall be the greater of: (i) the cost to the director of such Common Shares; and (ii) the number determined by multiplying the number of Common Shares so held by the weighted average trading price of the Common Shares on the Toronto Stock Exchange (the "TSX") for the most recently completed financial year.
-All of the directors of the Corporation are in compliance with the Corporation's share ownership guidelines.
+All of the directors of the Corporation are in compliance with the Corporation's share ownership guidelines with the exception of Mr. Louie who has until July 23, 2014 to acquire and hold the required number of Common Shares.